vfarcic/devops26/manuscript/06-env.md

 production Production  Permanent   Manual  jx-production 200           https://github.com/vfarcic/environment-jx-rocks-production.git
 ```

 We already experienced the usage of the `staging` environment, while the other two might be new.
 The `dev` environment is where Jenkins X and all the other applications that are involved in continuous delivery are running.
-That's also where agend Pods are created and live during duration of builds.
+That's also where agent Pods are created and live during duration of builds.
 Even if we were not aware of it, we already used that environment or, to be more precise, the applications running there.

 The `production` environment is still unused and it will remain like that for a while longer.
 That's where we'll deploy our production releases.
-But, before we do that, we need to learn how Jenkins X treats pull requests first.
+But, before we do that, we need to learn how Jenkins X treats pull requests.

 Besides the name of an environment, you'll notice a few other potentially important pieces of information in that output.

 Our current environments are split between the `Development` and `Permanent` kinds.
 The former is where the action (building, testing, etc) is happening.
 Permanent environments, on the other hand, are those where our releases should run indefinitely.
 Normally, we don't remove applications from those environments, but rather upgrade them to newer releases.
 The staging environment is where we install (or upgrade) new releases for the final round of testing.
 The current setup will automatically deploy an application there every time we push a change to the master branch.
 We can see that through the `PROMOTE` column.

 The `dev` environment is set to `Never` receive promotions.
 New releases of our applications will not run there.
 The `staging` environment, on the other hand, is set to `Auto` promotion.
-What that means is that if a pipeline (described in Jenkinsfile) has a command `jx promote --all-auto`, a new release will be deployed to all the environments with promotion set to `Auto`.
+What that means is that if a pipeline (defined in Jenkinsfile) has a command `jx promote --all-auto`, a new release will be deployed to all the environments with promotion set to `Auto`.

 The `production` environment has the promotion set to `Manual`.
 As a result, new releases will not be deployed there through a pipeline.
 Instead, we'll need to make a decision which release will be deployed to production and when that should happen.
 We'll explore how promotions work soon.
 For now, we're focusing only on the purpose of the environments, not the mechanism that allows us to promote a release.